dede65/getir-challenge-task/README.md

 Create .env file in your root directory and set the variables such as PORT, mongodb connection srv, url etc.

 ## npm run test
 Run npm run test to execute test files.
-This project uses ##Jest as the test framework
+This project uses Jest test framework powered with supertest library